microsoft/AdaptiveCards/README.md

 We require the C++ code inside this project to follow the clang-format.
 If you change them, please make sure your changed files are formatted correctly.

-Make sure clang-format version 12.0.0 and above version are used.
+Make sure clang-format version 12.0.0 and above version is used.

 ### IDE integration
 ClangFormat describes a set of tools that are built on top of LibFormat.
 It can support your workflow in a variety of ways including a standalone tool and editor integrations.
 For details, refer to https://clang.llvm.org/docs/ClangFormat.html

-### Format with scripts
+### Format with script
 Two scripts are provided to help you format files.
-- Windows only user: use FormatSource.ps1.
+- Windows user only: use FormatSource.ps1.
 This script use clang-format.exe which is built into Visual Studio by default.

 	Execute below command in the root folder of the project